 Central cord syndrome

-Central cord syndrome which involves a cervical lesion, with larger motor weakness in upper extremities than in the lower extremities.
+Central cord syndrome involves a cervical lesion with larger motor weakness in the upper extremities than in the lower extremities.

 Posterior cord syndrome

-Also, known as posterior spinal artery syndrome and it is characterized by a lesion in the posterior part of the spinal cord.
+It is also known as posterior spinal artery syndrome and is characterized by a lesion in the posterior part of the spinal cord.

 Etiology of Incomplete Cord Syndromes

-Traumatic injury to the vessels such as hypertension injuries injury the vessels and terminate the blood supply to the cord.
+Traumatic injuries to the vessels, such as hypertension injuries, damage the vessels and terminate the blood supply to the cord.